 Time & Commitment

-- Complete MACS Volunteer training (1 day) and MACS ‘top up’ training (1day)
+- Complete MACS Volunteer training (1 day) and MACS ‘top up’ training (1day) during your mentor programme

-- Meet a young person once a week for 2-3 hours, building a relationship lasting up to 6 months
+- Meet a young person once a week for 2-3 hours for up to 3 months

-- Meet with worker monthly for one to one supervision
+- Meet with a MACS worker monthly for one-to-one supervision

-- Keep in weekly phone contact with Wellbeing worker for ‘check ins’
+- Keep in weekly phone contact with a Wellbeing Worker for ‘check ins’

 - Attend quarterly group support meetings

-- To complete annual Child Protection training (1day)
+- Complete an annual Child Protection training day (1day)